benchristel/mydocs/scrolls-of-the-apprentice.md

 document.write(Mithrandir)
 ```

-Note that the above is significantly different from:
+The above is subtly but significantly different from:

 ```javascript
 Gandalf = "<:)~";